Los Angeles Commercial Truck Accident Attorneys

 - Insurance Requirements — California law mandates that truck drivers carry insurance coverage based on the vehicle’s gross weight rating.

-- Hours Of Service — Federal regulations limit drivers to 11 hours of driving within a 14-hour workday.
-After which, they must take a minimum of 10 hours off-duty.
+- Hours of Service — Federal regulations limit drivers to 11 hours of driving within a 14-hour workday.
+After which, they must take a minimum of 10 hours off duty.

-- Vehicle Maintenance And Inspection — Truck drivers and their employers are responsible for regular maintenance and inspections to ensure their vehicles are safe and roadworthy.
+- Vehicle Maintenance and Inspection — Truck drivers and their employers are responsible for regular maintenance and inspections to ensure their vehicles are safe and roadworthy.

 - Cargo Securement — Laws dictate proper weight distribution, maximum allowable weight, and cargo securement to prevent accidents caused by shifting loads.

-- Drug And Alcohol Testing — Truck drivers must undergo random drug and alcohol testing.
+- Drug and Alcohol Testing — Truck drivers must undergo random drug and alcohol testing.
 Failure to do so will result in removal from driving.

 - Electronic Logging Devices (ELDs) — Trucks must use ELDs to record driving hours, ensuring accurate compliance with hours-of-service regulations.